National responses to Covid-19

 - “The Better You Feel, the Harder You Fall”: Health Perception Biases and Mental Health among Chinese Adults during the COVID-19 Pandemic, by Peng Nie, Lu Wang, Davide Dragone, Haiyang Lu, Alfonso Sousa-Poza, Nicolas R. Ziebarth

-The transformations of the French labor market, 2000–2021Philippe Askenazy, February 2022France has the second largest population of countries in the EU.
+The workforce is now much better educated, but crises have magnified unemployment, underemployment, and low-income workPhilippe Askenazy, February 2022France has the second largest population of countries in the EU.
 Since 2000, the French labor market has undergone substantial changes resulting from striking trends, some of which were catalyzed by the Great Recession and the Covid-19 crisis.
 The most interesting of these changes have been the massive improvement in the education of the labor force (especially of women), the resilience of employment during recessions, and the dramatic emergence of very-short-term employment contracts (less than a week) and low-income independent contractors, which together have fueled earnings inequality.MoreLess

 Flexicurity has proven resilient to large shocks, but low skills and employment rates are challenges, especially among youthsTorben M. Andersen, November 2021Denmark is often termed a “flexicurity” country with lax employment protection legislation, generous unemployment insurance, and active labor market policies.
 This model is not a safeguard against business cycles, but has coped with the Great Recession and the Covid-19 pandemic, avoiding large increases in long-term and structural unemployment.
 The pandemic has had severe effects due to restrictions and lockdowns, but the recovery and re-openings in late 2020 and spring 2021 have been strong, indicating that the labor market effects are mainly temporary.
 Recent reforms have boosted labor supply and employment.
 Real wage growth has been positive and responded—with some lag—to the developments in unemployment.MoreLess